 A fir of rather limited distribution in the Santa Lucia Mountains just south of Monterey.
 Its distinguishing feature, as reflected by its alternative name bristlecone fir, is the possession of needle-like bracts up to an inch long protruding from between the cone scales.
 Some sources indicate the specimen on Serra Mall to the left of the entrance to the Lou Henry Hoover Building was planted just before 1900.
 The area was known as Encina Garden at the time when Encina Hall was the men’s residence.
 Maunsell Van Rensselaer (suggesting the tree is a bit younger) writes:

-Albert Wilson recorded a second campus example in the 1930s:
+Another specimen is at 654 Creek Drive, Menlo Park, once the home of the late horticulturist and garden writer Albert Wilson.
+Wilson recorded a second campus example in the 1930s:

 Wilson, A. (1938) Distinctive Trees, Shrubs, and Vines in the Gardens of the San Francisco Peninsula, p.
 16.

 Saint Lucy, a 3rd century Sicilian martyr, was venerated by early navigators in the Caribbean and other parts of Spanish America.
 Seeing that the Santa Lucia fir is a local native of good appearance, one might expect it to figure more prominently in future plantings of conifers.